ddbj/www/_dra/submission-e.md

 In this chapter, submission steps are explained by submitting a example submission "paired-end genome sequencing of three bacterial strains".

-{% include image.html url="books/datamodel1.jpg" caption="Genome sequencing data of three bacterial
+{::nomarkdown}
-strains" class="w450" %}
+{% include image.html url="books/datamodel1.jpg" caption="Genome sequencing data of three bacterial strains" classs="w450" %}
 {:/}

 ### Create a new submission  {#create-new-submission}